hth313/OS4/doc/introduction.rst

 License
 =======

-The OS4 software and its manual is copyright by Håkan Thörngren.
+The OS4 software and its manual are under copyright using a permissive open source license.

 MIT License